-Other Government Grants: The Service continued to receive government grants in 2022/23 above what was budgeted.
+Other Income & Government Grants: The Service has generated more income than expected mainly due to increased collaboration with other Agency's and the Service continued to receive government grants in 2023/24 above what was budgeted, this was mainly due to NNDR received from prior years specifically relating to business rates reductions given during the Covid 19 pandemic.
 Note 25 provides some details of the grants received.